 CAN YOU FILE AN INJURY LAWSUIT AGAINST A NEGLIGENT DRIVER?

-Under this state’s no-fault auto insurance system, you cannot file a personal injury lawsuit against an at-fault driver unless you meet the precise requirements imposed by Massachusetts law.
+Under this state’s no-fault auto insurance system, you cannot file a lawsuit against an at-fault driver unless you meet the precise requirements imposed by Massachusetts law.

-You can file a personal injury lawsuit only if you have sustained a minimum of $2,000 in verifiable medical costs and if your injuries include:
+You can file a lawsuit only if you have sustained a minimum of $2,000 in verifiable medical costs and if your injuries include:

 – a broken or fractured bone